labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 I've always admired Warren Buffet's answer to this question.
 He says he wants to give his heirs, "enough money so that they would feel they could do anything, but not so much that they could do nothing."
 When I think about my own life so far, I don't think it would've been good for me at all to inherit so much money that I didn't have to strive for what I want.

 Now before we finish discussing how much to leave to children, let's think about the primary question Perkins asks in response to this issue.
-When is the best time to leave your children an inheritance?
-On average, an inheritance is given to heirs when they around the age of 60.
+When is the best *time* to leave your children an inheritance?
+On average, an inheritance is given to heirs when they're around the age of 60.
 I don't know about you, but I sure hope by the time I'm sixty, that I don't need an inheritance at all.
+So if your kids won’t even need it, what's the point of working hard for extra years to achieve it?

 I would probably conclude that 60 is later in life than is optimal for my children, and pretty much agree with Perkins' opinion that somewhere in the range of 25-35 years of age would be the best time to receive a monetary gift.
 Hopefully my kids have developed some skills with money and figured out some potential directions they'd like their life to go by then, and they still have time to do Buffet's "anything".